-A = Date B = Date C = Country D = Date E = Year F =
+A = Date B = Date C = Date D = Date E = Country F = Year G =

-Dear :
+Dear

-This is in response to a letter dated B, by A's authorized representative, requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that A's loss of U.S. citizenship did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
+This is in response to a letter from A's authorized representative dated B, as supplemented by a letter dated C, requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that A's loss of long-term resident status did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.

-The ruling contained in this letter is based upon information and representations submitted by the taxpayer and accompanied by penalty of perjury statements executed by an appropriate party.
-While this office has not verified any of the material submitted in support of the request for ruling, it is subject to verification on examination.
-The information submitted for consideration is substantially as set forth below.
+The rulings contained in this letter are based upon information and representations submitted by the taxpayer and accompanied by a penalty of perjury statement executed by an appropriate party.
+While this office has not verified any of the material submitted in support of the request for rulings, it is subject to verification on examination.

-A has been a citizen of Country D during his entire life by reason of his birth on Date E in Country D. A became a naturalized U.S. citizen in Year F. A relinquished his U.S. citizenship ("expatriated") on Date C. On the date of A's expatriation, his net worth exceeded the threshold required under section 877(a)(2).
+A, a long-term resident of the United States within the meaning of section 877(e), relinquished his U.S. lawful permanent resident status ("expatriated") on Date D. A has been a citizen of Country F during his entire life by reason of his birth on Date E in Country F. A became a permanent resident of the United States and obtained his green card in Year G. On the date of A's expatriation, his net worth exceeded the threshold required under section 877(a)(2).